Create Your Garden

 Shooting Star’s unique flower shape and native status make it a valuable addition to gardens promoting native biodiversity.
 Its ability to attract pollinators and resistance to common garden pests further add to its appeal.
 When in bloom, its striking flowers are a conversation starter and a focal point in any garden setting.
 Additionally, its low maintenance requirements and adaptability to a range of soil types make it a suitable choice for both novice and experienced gardeners.

-Native: It is native to eastern and central North America, predominantly found in prairies, open woods, and meadows.
+Native: It is native to eastern and central North America, predominantly in prairies, open woods, and meadows.
+This wildflower is found from western Pennsylvania to Wisconsin, extending south to Georgia, eastern Texas, and southeastern Kansas.
+Discover 50 Texas wildflowers to brighten your garden.

 Plant Type and Habit: This perennial plant is known for its clumping habit.
 It emerges from a basal rosette and produces upright flowering stems.